 Known for her use of varied media — from textiles and sculpture to film, photography and drawing — Brătescu lived and worked in Bucharest throughout the Ceauşescu years, coming to relish the studio as a space set apart from political or economic influences.
 The show will reflect on the artist's use of the studio as a critical personal space for creative practice, contemplation and performance.

-Brătescu recently won the opportunity to represent Romania at the Venice Biennale later this year with the project Geta Brătescu — Appearances (Geta Brătescu — Apariţii).
+Brătescu recently won the opportunity to represent Romania at the Venice Biennale later this year with the project Geta Brătescu — Apparitions (Geta Brătescu — Apariţii).

 The Studio: A Tireless, Ongoing Space will run at Camden Arts Centre in north London from 7 April — 17 June 2017.
 Find out more here.